sourcegraph/srclib-go/README.md

 You should see this srclib-go toolchain in the list.

-Now that this toolchain is installed, any program that relies on srclib (such as editor plugins) will support Go.
+Now that this toolchain is installed, any program that relies on srclib will support Go.

 (TODO(sqs): add a tutorial link)